CKalitin/ckalitin.github.io/_posts/1961-04-12-stoke-nova-perfect.md

 ### <b>Small Size if a Feature</b>

-+ High flight rate is a feature / Small size is a feature:

-- High flight rate allows iterations + Stoke is a hardware rich company rapidly iterating
-- Low risk payloads (constellations) allows riskier flights
+The fully reusable architecture allows for a high flight rate which can bring down the cost per launch and allow for rapid iteration.

-Nova needing to launch 4x as much as Falcon 9 to put the same mass into orbit is a feature.
-Flight rate appears to be the determining factor behind falling launch costs apart from vehicle architecture.
-Launching 4x as much as your competitors with a smaller fully-reusable vehicle allows for an accelerated process of lowering costs.
+Flight rate is one of the primary factors behind falling launch costs apart from vehicle architecture.
+Launching multiple times as much as your competitors with a smaller fully-reusable vehicle allows for an accelerated process of lowering costs.
 Contrast this with Neutron, which will likely launch less than Falcon 9 with a second stage of <a href="https://x.com/BellikOzan/status/1741535515759857816?s=20">similar complexity</a>.
-It will be much harder for Rocket Lab to compete with Falcon 9 than Stoke.
+It will be much harder for Rocket Lab to compete with Falcon 9 than for Stoke.

-- High flight rate allows for more iteration
-- High flight rate can be achieved through launching constellations
-- Launching constellations allows you to push hardware to its limits

-High flight rate also allows for rapid iteration and especially when launching satellites on riskier life-leading boosters/upper stages.
-Stoke is clearly pursuing a strategy of hardware-rich development which aligns with rapid iteration.
+Constellation launches are going to be the primary factor behind increasing launch cadence as they were for Falcon 9.
+Constellation satellites are payloads that can accept more risk than other more expensive one-off payloads.
+This means they can be launched on riskier life-leading boosters and upper stages.
+For years the life-leading Falcon 9 boosters only launched Starlink satellites, and  after all this testing and iteration SpaceX's customer became comfortable with launching on these boosters.
+SpaceX's current life-leading booster, B1060, recently launched the IM-1 lunar landing mission on its 18th flight.

+SpaceX iterated on Falcon 9's design for years and refined it through the process of launching Starlink satellites on life-leading boosters.
+Thus far, Stoke has embraced iteration and hardware-rich development through the development of Nova's upperstage/engine and the first stage engines.
+Through launching constellations on many more individual launches than competitors, Stoke will be able to push hardware to its limits and refine the vehicle through rapid iteration.

 ### <b>Competing Against Partially-Reusable Launch Vehicles</b>